purdue-cs193-fall-2019/homework-1-ks1999apocalyptics/index.md

 ## Welcome to GitHub Pages
+# Zhan Shi's First CS193 Homework
+- I can make new friends in the class
+-Two instructors are very helpful and knowledgeable

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.